Table of contents

 Seeking Support for Sexual Misconduct

-- To identify support resources and remedy options for students who have been the recipients of unwanted behavior defined by this policy (Resources).
+- To identify support resources and remedy options for students who are the recipients of unwanted behavior defined by this policy (Resources).

 - To define, for purposes of this policy, sexual misconduct which includes: sexual and gender-based harassment, sexual and gender-based stalking, interpersonal violence, sexual exploitation, non-consensual sexual contact, and non-consensual sexual intercourse.